achambaz/tlride/_book/abcd.md

 Luckily, *a very simple workaround* allows to circumvent the problem.
-Proposed in  [@LeCam69] (see  also [@Pfanzagl82]  and [@vdV98]),  the workaround  merely consists in subtracting the random term  to the initial estimator, that is, in estimating $\Psi(P_0)$ not with $\Psi(\Phat_n)$ but instead with
+Proposed in  [@LeCam69] (see  also [@Pfanzagl82]  and [@vdV98]),  the workaround  merely consists in adding the random term  to the initial estimator, that is, in estimating $\Psi(P_0)$ not with $\Psi(\Phat_n)$ but instead with
 \begin{equation}
 \psinos  \defq  \Psi(\Phat_n)  +  P_{n} D^*(\Phat_n)  =  \Psi(\Phat_n)  +